ReDI-School/intro-java/lesson1/exercise3.md

 Main.java
 ```

-Now let us compile the Java file (like repl.it does) and after that see what is contained in our _java-test_ folder:
+Now let us compile the Java file (like codeboard.io does) and after that see what is contained in our _java-test_ folder:
 ```bash
 nloo@Kubuntu1804:~/java-test$ javac Main.java
 nloo@Kubuntu1804:~/java-test$ ls